gradle/gradle/design-docs/build-initialisation.md

 1. User downloads and installs a Gradle distribution.
 2. User runs `gradle setupBuild --type java-library` from an empty directory.
 3. User modifies generated build scripts and source, as appropriate.

+# Story: User updates wrapper to use the most recent nightly, release candidate or release

+* Change the `wrapper` plugin to add `useNighty`, `useReleaseCandidate` and `useRelease` tasks of type `Wrapper`
+* Copy the configuration logic from `$rootDir/gradle/wrapper.gradle`
+* Change the `wrapper` plugin to add task rules for each of these tasks to the root project.
+* Update the Gradle website's `downloads`, `nightly` and `release-candidate` pages to mention you can simply run `gradle use${Target}`.

+## Test coverage

+* Running `gradle useNightly` uses a nightly build
+* Running `gradle useReleaseCandidate` uses the most recent release candidate, if any.
+* Running `gradle useRelease` uses the most recent release.

+# Story: Handle existing Gradle build files

+Better handle the case where there is already some Gradle build scripts.

+* When `setupBuild` is run and any of the files that would be generated already exist, warn the user and do not overwrite the file.

 # Story: Improve POM conversion